sakasikai/blm-mll/source/CommandLineTools.md

 - `-fixed_len FIXED_LEN`

-  The length of sequence will be fixed via cutting orpadding.
+  The length of sequence will be fixed via cutting or padding.
 If you don't set value for 'fixed_len', it will be the maximum length of all input sequences.

 - `-format {tab,svm,csv,tsv}`